jxx-project/JXXON/README.md

 ### Full encapsulation

-JXXON does not expose any details of the encaplusalated JSON parsers/generators to clients.
+JXXON does not expose any details of the encapsulated JSON parsers/generators to clients.
 Neither explicitly, nor via transitive inclusion.

 ### Polymorphism-friendliness